-While the health benefits of exercise via cycling are estimated to substantially exceed any health impacts related to air pollution exposure or injuries from traffic accidents, cyclists are known to experience elevated exposures to traffic-related air pollutants.
-In addition, our research on cycling motivators and deterrents identified air pollution and traffic as major factors influencing the choice to make a trip by bicycle.
+While the health benefits of exercise via cycling are estimated to substantially exceed any health impacts related to air pollution exposure or injuries from traffic collisions, cyclists are known to experience elevated exposures to traffic-related air pollutants.
+In addition, our research on cycling motivators and deterrents identified traffic-related air pollution exposure and traffic as major factors influencing the choice to make a trip by bicycle.

-The objective of this study is to investigate the relationship between traffic-related air pollution exposure and respiratory and cardiovascular health impacts in commuting cyclists.
+The objective of this study was to investigate the relationship between traffic-related air pollution exposure and respiratory and cardiovascular health impacts in commuting cyclists.
 Specifically, we are

-- determining commuting cyclists’ exposure to traffic-related air pollutants (PM 2.5, PM10, ultrafine particulate) while cycling along two different bicycle routes in the city of Vancouver;
+- measured commuting cyclists’ exposure to traffic-related air pollutants (PM 2.5, PM10, ultrafine particulate) while cycling along two different bicycle routes in the city of Vancouver;

-- estimating the pollutant dose received by each cyclist, and relating this to the health effects observed; and
+- estimated the pollutant dose received by each cyclist by accounting for changes in breathing rates, and related this to the health effects observed; and

-- determining if there is a change in lung function, endothelial function, and C-reactive protein level related to the level of air pollution exposure and dose.
+- determined if there was a change in lung function, endothelial function (a measure of the health of the cells that line the inside of blood vessels), measures of inflammation (C-reactive protein, Interleukin-6), and a measure of oxidative stress (8-hydroxy-2′-deoxyguanosine) related to the level of air pollution exposure and estimated pollutant dose.

 An article in the Huffington Post outlines the issues.

-This study uses a randomized (single) blinded crossover design.
-Each subject bicycles along two separate routes, while air pollutant levels along each of the routes are measured.
-Before and after each cycling session, subjects’ lung function and endothelial dysfunction are measured and a blood sample is collected.
-While cycling, subjects wear a heart rate monitor, and a cycling computer measures and records their work rate.
-At the end of each cycling session subjects’ minute ventilation is measured and related to their heart rate and work rate by cycling in the laboratory on a stationary bike while breathing into a respirometer.
-The health endpoints are microvascular function, lung function and markers of inflammation.
+This study used a randomized (single) blinded crossover design.
+Each subject bicycled along two separate routes, while air pollutant levels along each of the routes were measured.
+Before and after each cycling session, subjects’ lung function and endothelial dysfunction were measured and a blood sample was collected.
+While cycling, subjects wore a heart rate monitor, and a cycling computer measured and recorded their work rate.
+At the end of each cycling session subjects’ minute ventilation was measured and related to their heart rate and work rate by cycling in the laboratory on a stationary bike while breathing into a respirometer.
+This helped us understand how much the cyclist breathed at different levels of effort throughout the ride.
+The health endpoints were endothelial function, lung function and markers of inflammation.